SPeedyZoZo/Spotify-Data-Analysis/README.md

 The repository includes several example datasets (`interactions_bigger.csv`, `song_data_smaller.csv`, etc.), stored in various file formats to demonstrate the compatibility and functionality of the data analysis operations within this application.

 ###### Disclaimer: Please note that this repository may appear messy as it includes experimental code that was not graded or marked.
 The code provided by QMUL as boilerplate is also included, although now drastically different to what they provided.
-However, the remaining code was written by me and is relevant to the project.
+However, the remaining code was written by us and is relevant to the project.

 ## Files Description